Elimination Chamber (2013)

-The 2013 Elimination Chamber (known as No Escape in Germany) was the fourth Elimination Chamber professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on February 17, 2013, at the New Orleans Arena in New Orleans, Louisiana.
+The 2013 Elimination Chamber (known as No Escape in Germany) was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the fourth annual Elimination Chamber event and took place on February 17, 2013, at the New Orleans Arena in New Orleans, Louisiana.
+The event centered on the men's Elimination Chamber match, a type of roofed steel cage that surrounds the ring and ringside area with no disqualifications; the objective is to eliminate all other opponents either by pinfall or submission with championship implications at stake.

 Eight matches, including one on the Pre-Show, were contested at the event.
 In the main event, The Rock retained the WWE Championship against CM Punk.
-In other prominent matches, Jack Swagger defeated Chris Jericho, Randy Orton, Daniel Bryan, Kane, and Mark Henry in an Elimination Chamber match to determine the number one contender for the World Heavyweight Championship at WrestleMania 29.
+Only one Elimination Chamber match occurred, which saw Jack Swagger defeat Chris Jericho, Randy Orton, Daniel Bryan, Kane, and Mark Henry to determine the number one contender for the World Heavyweight Championship at WrestleMania 29.
 Also on the show, Kaitlyn retained the WWE Divas Championship against Tamina Snuka, and The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins) defeated John Cena, Ryback, and Sheamus.

 The event received 223,000 pay-per-view buys, up from 178,000 buys the previous year's event received.
+This was the last Elimination Chamber event to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December.

 Production

 Background

-The event was held at the New Orleans Arena in New Orleans, Louisiana.
+The fourth annual Elimination Chamber event was held at the New Orleans Arena in New Orleans, Louisiana.

-Elimination Chamber is a professional wrestling pay-per-view (PPV) produced every February by WWE since 2010.
+Elimination Chamber is a professional wrestling pay-per-view (PPV) event produced every February by WWE since 2010.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
-The 2013 event was the fourth event under the Elimination Chamber chronology and was scheduled to be held on February 17, 2013, at the New Orleans Arena in New Orleans, Louisiana.
+The fourth Elimination Chamber event was scheduled to be held on February 17, 2013, at the New Orleans Arena in New Orleans, Louisiana.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.

 In 2011, the show was promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
-It was then promoted as "No Way Out" in 2012, but it returned to the "No Escape" title for 2013.
+It was then promoted as "No Way Out" in 2012, just as it was in 2010, but it returned to the "No Escape" title for 2013.